Lemon Law / Delaware FAQs

 Many residents have heard of the Lemon Law in Delaware, but few truly understand how it serves to protect their consumer rights.
-That's why we've put together this FAQ detailing the most common questions we're asked about the DE Lemon Law on the 1-800-LEMON-LAW Hotline.
+That's why we've put together this FAQ detailing the most common questions we're asked about the Lemon Law in Delaware on the 1-800-LEMON-LAW Hotline.